-Our regulatory management group provides regulatory services for all of our product development programs, as well as for joint ventures and selected collaborations.
-These services include establishing protocols, completing regulatory permits as necessary, and monitoring regulatory and stewardship compliance for all products at all stages.
-Our regulatory group includes key employees who are directly responsible for leading all regulatory agency interactions and providing tactical and strategic regulatory direction.
-Our group collectively has more than 70 years of regulatory experience, with nearly 60 years of direct involvement in the development and approvals of GM crops.
-Members of our regulatory group were responsible for completing the first FDA and USDA deregulation of a GM whole food.
+Our regulatory management team provides regulatory services for all of product development programs, as well as joint ventures and selected collaborations.
+These services include establishing standard operating procedures and best practices, completing regulatory permits and monitoring regulatory and stewardship compliance for all products at all stages.
+Our regulatory team includes key employees who are directly responsible for leading all global regulatory agency interactions and providing tactical and strategic regulatory direction.
+Our team collectively has more than 30 years of direct involvement in the development and approvals of GM crops.
+The key member of our regulatory team was responsible for completing the first FDA and USDA deregulation of a GM whole food.
 The interactions and processes associated with these first USDA and FDA processes established benchmarks for the regulation of GM products that remain applicable today.

-Our regulatory management and compliance activities encompass three broad categories: stewardship, authorization, and deregulation.
-In the United States, these activities are regulated by various government agencies, including the USDA, the FDA, and the U.S. Environmental Protection Agency, or EPA.
+Our regulatory management and compliance activities encompass three broad categories: deregulation, stewardship, and authorization.
+In the United States, these activities are regulated by various government agencies, including the USDA, the FDA and the U.S. Environmental Protection Agency (EPA).
+Our regulatory team has completed significant regulatory activities (new dietary ingredient review, food additive regulation and GRAS notice) with the FDA Division of Dietary Supplement Programs, with the FDA Center for Food Safety and Applied Nutrition, with the FDA Center for Veterinary Medicine and with the Health Canada Natural Health Products Directorate.